Yvonne Gage: Virginity (1984)

 Gage then went to record her first album, Virginity.
 It was produced by Burnside, and released in 1984 under Chicago International Music.
 Its cover featured mildly risque figures of the singer wearing a seal-fur coat.
 The album features a song called "Doin' It in a Haunted House," which was heavily inspired by, and described as the "unofficial answer to Michael Jackson's 'Thriller'" by Billboard.
 Although the song was released on Epic/CBS Records like "Thriller," producer Rod Temperton sued Gage for plagiarism.
 According to her, he "wasn't interested in collecting any money, he just wanted to kill [her] record."

 "Doin' It in a Haunted House" reached number 45 in the UK Singles chart, and 78 on the US Hot R&B/Hip-Hop Songs, then called the "Black Singles" charts.
-"Lover of My Dreams," another single taken from the album, also entered the UK Top 40 charts, ranking at number 79 for three weeks.
+"Lover of My Dreams," a non-album single, also entered the UK Top 40 charts, ranking at number 79 for three weeks.
 That would be her last single to enter the charts.

 She later released singles in 1990, 2002 and 2011, but never meeting with her 1980s success again.
 In 1999, she collaborated once again with Ministry, contributing backing vocals on Dark Side of the Spoon's "Eureka Pile."
 She is also a vocal teacher at Chicago's Roosevelt University.